 Usability

-With weight on the bar, one-hand operation is very doable.
+With just a bit of weight on the bar (i.e. a single 45), one-hand operation is very doable.
 It does require some thumb strength to push the lever down, so it’s not effortless, but you don’t need a second hand to stabilize the sleeve.

-If I had to compare feel, daily usability lands closer to the Olympic than the Flex.
-It’s secure without feeling overly stubborn to adjust, which makes it realistic to use as an everyday collar rather than a “special occasion” option.
+If I had to compare feel, daily usability lands much closer to the Olympic than the Flex.
+It’s secure without feeling overly stubborn to adjust, which makes it realistic to use as an everyday collar.

 Design

 The standout design feature here is the single-piece aluminum construction.
-It gives the collar a sturdy, confidence-inspiring feel while remaining relatively lightweight in hand.
+It gives the collar a sturdy, confidence-inspiring feel while remaining very lightweight in hand.

-Branding is painted or etched, rather than rubberized like on the composite models, which makes sense given the metal body.
+The branding is painted, rather than rubberized like on the composite models, which makes sense given the metal body.
 It keeps the aesthetic clean and industrial.

-On the magnetic version, the magnet is placed on the lever, which means the collar will protrude slightly when stored on a rack; similar to the Flex.
-That placement isn’t ideal, but it’s largely dictated by the collar’s design.
+On the magnetic version, the magnet is placed on the lever, which means the collar will protrude slightly when stored on a rack, similar to the Flex.
+That placement isn’t ideal, but it’s largely dictated by the collar’s design, since it would be hard to fit magnets on the thin edges.

 Who should buy it